How to Get Out of a Reading Slump

 Sometimes the number of pages in a book can seem overwhelming when you're in a reading slump.
 A great technique is to start small and work your way up.

-Try reading a short story or a novella; the tale's quick pace should feel like less of a marathon than an entire novel.
+The thought of a 500-page epic might feel like climbing a mountain right now.
+Totally fair.
+Instead, dip into a short story, a novella, or even a collection of essays.
+Finishing something bite-sized can give your bookish brain the quick win it needs to feel like itself again.
 Once your back into the swing of things, you will feel ready to dive back into the longer, juicier reads.

-You have likely watched your favourite film more than once, so why not re-read a book?
+You have likely watched your favorite film more than once, so why not re-read a book?

 4 - Change your location

-Why not try a cosy cafe for a chapter or two?
-Snuggle up in bed on an evening with a cup of cocoa.
+Why not try a cozy cafe for a chapter or two?
+Snuggle up in bed on an evening with a cup of cocoa, bring a paperback on your next walk, or build yourself a soft little reading nest with blankets, pillows, and snacks.
 Or check out my tips on how to create the perfect reading nook!
-Any new place that is comfy and cosy will likely positively affect your reading time.
+Any new place that is comfy and cozy will likely positively affect your reading time, and a new vibe might be just the reset you need.

 6 - Try an audiobook